Tide pool tours with a marine biology guide offer a sensory feast for all ages and abilities

 Low tides are special opportunities

-Although low tides occur all year, some of the best daytime low tides in the Pacific Northwest occur from February to August.
-Since Pacific Northwest tide pool tours are especially of interest to children (aged 6 and up) and young adults, this seasonal timing lines up well with spring break and summer vacation.
+Although low tides occur all year, some of the best daytime low tides in the Pacific Northwest occur from April to August.
+Since Pacific Northwest tide pool tours are especially of interest to children (aged 6 and up) and young adults, this seasonal timing lines up well with summer vacation.
 Not all tides are equal and not all days offer good low tides, so make sure that you contact ExperienceOlympic to check on the best day to experience tide pools during your trip to the Pacific Northwest.
 People of all ages have enjoyed a guided Pacific Northwest tide pool tour so it is a great option for anyone who is drawn to Olympic National Park as a vacation destination!